MIDI Implementation

 Patch Part Parameters (Controllers)

+All of them are supported!
+At least, in theory.
 These define how a controller affects the sound.
 See page 198 of the SC-88Pro Manual.
-This is implemented using a dynamic modulator system.
+This is implemented using a dynamic modulator system and additional generators to cover the linear time and hertz range.

 Drum Setup Parameters